-	That said, fostering and sustaining a culture in which this kind of two-way communication and trust exists is difficult, and it gets harder the bigger you grow.
+That said, fostering and sustaining a culture in which this kind of two-way verbal and nonverbal communication and trust exists is difficult, and it gets harder the bigger you grow.
 It requires you as a company leader to constantly prioritize and reinforce these values.

 If this is something you’re struggling with right now, here are some steps we took to improve this at our company, Honey, that might be helpful for you: